Health and Wellbeing

 The Center integrates the various legal, medical, law enforcement, and child welfare agencies that converge upon a child when neglect or maltreatment is suspected or is a reality.
 This integration spares children the trying experience of being interviewed multiple times by multiple strangers representing the various systems.
 It also improves the integrity of evidence brought to court for prosecution.
 Additionally, the Center focuses on generating important research of the treatment and prevention of abuse and on providing training on such matters.

 Children, Inc., the largest provider of early childhood education and after-school programs in Northern Kentucky, believes when children get in the habit of contributing to their community they become adults who contribute to their community.
 The Mayerson Foundation provided lead funding to Children, Inc. for the creation of the Mayerson Northern Kentucky Service-Learning Initiative: training K-8 teachers throughout Northern Kentucky on incorporating student service to the community in their academic curricula – a teaching method known as service-learning.

 Strong Cincinnati works to foster strong, connected communities through the activation of strengths within individuals, organizations, and neighborhoods.
-The Mayerson Foundation supported the launch of Strong Cincinnati through staffing support and technological assistance in website launch.
+The Mayerson Foundation supported the launch of Strong Cincinnati through staffing support and technological assistance in website launch with The Mayerson Academy.

 Strong Cincinnati started a city-wide effort and city-wide impact in Madisonville in 2017 and aims to grow throughout Greater Cincinnati.
 What if we could activate our strengths in our neighbors to create more connected, engaged and empowered residents throughout our region?